nehemiaMkuba/DIRS21/README.md

 # Core.Domain(Contain database configuration classes)
- # Entity
+  1. Entity
 	- Contain definitions for schema classes that will be used in creating collections in our document database
- # Enums
+  2. Enums
 	- Central location for defining constants used as properties in entities
- # Exception
+  3. Exception
 	- Defining a global class that will be instantiated to throw handled exceptions
- # Infrastructure
+  4. Infrastructure
-	# Services
+	1. Services
 	  - Define DateTimeService used across the application for date purposes
- # Dependency injection
+  6. Dependency injection
 	- Contain an extension method  used for dependency injection of mongodb client to initiate connection to the MongoDB

 # Core.Management(Contain logic for implementing business requirements)
-  # Common
+  1. Common
 	- Contain common classes reused across repositories are defined
-  # Extensions
+  2. Extensions
 	- Contain object extension methods used across the repositories
-  # Implementations
+  3. Implementations
 	- Contain concrete implentantions of repositories
-  # Infrastructure
+  4. Infrastructure
 	- Contains intergration event publishers and handlers are defined
-  # Interfaces
+  5. Interfaces
 	- Contains contract definition of repositories interfaces
-  # Repository
+  6. Repository
-   -Contains implementation of generic repos used across the business logic
+	- Contains implementation of generic repos used across the business logic
-  # DependencyInjection
+  7. DependencyInjection
-   -Contain an extension method  used for dependency injection of repositories, event publishers and subscribers
+	- Contain an extension method  used for dependency injection of repositories, event publishers and subscribers

 # Services(Contain clients to our business logic either web api, background jobs, Webapps)
   # DIRS21.API
-   # Properties
+   1. Properties
 	    - Contain the configuration information, which describes how to start the ASP.NET Core application, using Visual Studio
-   # Controllers
+   2. Controllers
 	    - Contain controllers used to define endpoints that will be accessed externally over the web
-   # Attributes
+   3. Attributes
       - Contain attributes that are used to decorate controllers and views for either documentation or accessibility
-   # Common
+   4. Common
 	    - Contain definition of common objects reused in api
-   # Filters
+   5. Filters
 	   - Used to define custom made filters used to allow code to run before or after specific stages in the request processing pipeline.
 	- An exception filter that runs when exceptions are thrown
 	- An modelstate filter that runs when model request submitted are not valid
 	- Swagger based filters for swagger documentation
-   # Models
+   6. Models
-   # DTOS
+   7. DTOS
 	- Contain definition for request and return objects used in our action
 	- Contain an automapper class used to map our entities to Dtos
-  # Program
+   8. Program
 	- Contain logging configurations and invocation of seed methods
-  # Start
+  9. Start
 	 - Calls the dependency injection extension methods in the Common.Domain and Common.Management project
 	 - Contain API versioning dependency injection logic
 	 - Contain filter dependency injection logic